CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 one year for me when I finally was at the point I could write tests in production code.
 This is without "more modern" practices like pairing, mobbing, etc. that likely vastly speed-up the learning process.

+# Year Two - A Buildup of some knowledge

 Within the second year I started my journey of learning through "more modern" patterns, eg: a learning ensemble.
 Jitterted has run for the last couple years a learning ensemble where 3-5 of us developers get together and TDD a blackjack game, code named "blackjack ensemble blue".
 Not to be confused with the orange version, that was on Thursday for a while and we did slightly more database testing.
 Through this period I